timmyreilly/KeyVault-Cosmos-Function-VisualStudio/README.md

 ### A couple features that would round out this project.
 - The Ability to rotate Key Encryption Keys as a function
-- The Ability to pass random JSON and have it land encrypted piece by piece in Cosmos.
 - Better exception handling for unfound resources.

 ## Feedback: